About Your Stay

 Susquehanna Health’s medication management is done in part with our computer system.
 Your name band will have a barcode on it that is unique to you.
 The computer has a barcode scanner to verify that the correct medications are given to the correct patient.
-This is another important patient safety measure used by Susquehanna Health.
+This is another important patient safety measure used by UPMC.

 Elastic Support Stockings

 Elastic stockings may be placed on one of your legs.
 After your dressings is changed, a stocking is placed on the operated leg.
 You continue to wear your stockings for about four to six weeks after surgery.

 Due to the effects of anesthesia, you may receive oxygen through a tube in your nose.
 Periodically, a monitor will be placed on your finger to measure the amount of oxygen in your blood.